 And our goal is to send the following message to the recipients in this file.

-“Dear Mr. John Doe, your appointment is scheduled on November 1, 2015 at 11:00.
+“Dear Mr. John Doe, your appointment is scheduled for November 1, 2015 at 11:00.
 Best regards, Cas Personal Finance”

-The first thing we do is adding an additional column in which we will compose our message body.
-It is this column we will upload in the CM platform.
+The first thing we do is add an additional column in which we will compose our message body.
+It is this column we will upload to the CM.com platform.

 So the formula: